When you’re just starting out as an aquarist trying to maintain the condition of your aquarium can be challenging.

 You will see many aquarium starter packs come with filters that are barely big enough; they will only turn the water over 2, maybe 3 times per hour.
 This isn’t enough and it can be dangerous for your fishes’ health.

-As a rule of thumb, you should be looking for a filter which turns the water over at least 4 times per hour.
+As a rule of thumb, you should be looking for a filter that turns the water over at least 4 times per hour.

 The good news is you can’t over-filter your water so it’s best to have a filter too big than too small.